The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Discounts can be very company specific.
-However, there are a few discounts that most companies utilize which are worth some consideration:
+However, there are a few discounts worth considering:

-Otherwise known as multi-policy discount, a multi-line discount refers to having two kinds of insurance with one company.
-If you currently have an renters or homeowners policy, consider insuring your classic car with the same company.
-If bundled together, on average, you can save between $72-$110 on your car insurance.
+Otherwise known as a multi-policy discount, a multi-line discount refers to having two kinds of insurance with one company.
+If you currently have a renters or homeowners policy, consider insuring your classic car with the same company.
+If bundled together, on average, you can save between $72 and $110 on your car insurance.

 This discount is pretty self-explanatory.
 Usually, your classic car isn’t your main form of transportation.
 So, try having your A-to-B car insured by the same insurance company as your classic car so you can be eligible for a multi-car discount.

-The process for getting your classic car insured can be a little different than trying to insure an average vehicle.
-A typical car has a 17 character Vehicle Identification Number (VIN) that you or your insurance company uses to rate your vehicle - but a classic car is not always guaranteed to have.
-Because of this, you’ll usually have to shop around for a quote for a classic car directly with an insurance agent.
+The process of getting your classic car insured can be a little different than trying to cover a typical vehicle.
+A newer car has a 17 character Vehicle Identification Number (VIN) that you or your insurance company uses to rate the car for a policy, but a classic car won't always have one.
+You may need to shop around for a classic car insurance quote directly with an insurance agent.